 To make vegan or vegetarian greens, omit the bacon and ham hock and use vegetable stock.
 You may need to add extra salt and a little bit of liquid smoke, but you can definitely make a delicious vegan pot of greens with this recipe!

-To make Paleo or Keto greens, use your favorite sweetener in place of the brown sugar and keep everything else the same.
-I have made this recipe hundreds of times using coconut sugar instead of brown sugar – that’s actually how I generally make this recipe because we love coconut sugar!
-For diabetics, you can use the Swerve or Truvia Brown Sugar Blend.
-I would not leave the sweetener out as it helps to add balance to the bitterness of the greens.
+To make lower sugar, or Paleo or Keto greens, use your favorite sweetener in place of the brown sugar and keep everything else the same.
+I have made this recipe hundreds of times using coconut sugar instead of brown sugar to make Paleo Collard Greens – that’s actually how I generally make this recipe because we love coconut sugar!

 A bowl of collard greens with smoked turkey on a wood background with a floral towel.

-🍳 What to Serve with Collard Greens
+What to Serve with Collard Greens

 Here are some other side dishes that are delicious with collard greens:

-🫙 How to Store Leftover Greens
+How to Store Collard Greens

 You can also freeze your greens.
-When I grow a ton of greens in the fall, and we have more than we know what to do with in November, I like to make huge batches of greens and freeze them in blocks in Souper Cubes.
-I freeze them in their pot liquor, then thaw and reheat them on the stove.
-The pot liquor keeps the integrity of the greens, and they stay delicious.
+When I grow a ton of collard greens in the Fall, and we have more than we know what to do with in November, I like to make huge batches of greens and freeze them in blocks in Souper Cubes.

 A bowl of southern collard greens on a metal rack with a yellow towel.